Operation Isotrope

-Operation Isotrope is a British military operation to assist the Border Force and other civil authorities in responding to the English Channel migrant crossings which began in 2018.
+Operation Isotrope was a British military operation to assist the Border Force and other civil authorities in responding to the English Channel migrant crossings which began in 2018.
 The operation was first announced in January 2022 by Prime Minister Boris Johnson amid an upsurge in migrant crossings.

-The operation placed the Royal Navy in command and control of all government vessels involved in counter-migration operations.
-Its objective is to deter migrant crossings, as well as intercept any boats before they reach British shores.
-Since the operation began, only a single migrant vessel has reached British shores without escort, however the Royal Navy's effect on the crisis is disputed with some experts criticising the government's strategy as counter-productive and an unnecessary demand on the Royal Navy's finite resources.
+It placed the Royal Navy in command and control of all government vessels involved in counter-migration operations.
+Its objective was to deter migrant crossings, as well as intercept any boats before they reached British shores.
+Since the operation began, only a single migrant vessel had reached British shores without escort, however the Royal Navy's effect on the crisis was disputed with some experts criticising the government's strategy as counter-productive and an unnecessary demand on the Royal Navy's finite resources.

-By July 2022, efforts were reportedly being made to release the Royal Navy from the operation.
+By July 2022, efforts were reportedly being made to release the Royal Navy from the operation; it ended in January 2023.

 History

 Background

 Migrants have crossed the English Channel from France since the 1990s when migrant camps began to form in Calais.
 In 2015, one of these encampments, unofficially named the Calais Jungle, drew wide attention due to its size as a result of the 2015 European migrant crisis.
 Crossings by boat were rare, however, with migrants more commonly crossing via the Channel Tunnel.
 Following the UK's departure from the European Union (Brexit), people smugglers began telling migrants that the border between the UK and France would be closed.
 This led to a rush of migrants crossing the English Channel by boat.
 On 28 December 2018, Home Secretary Sajid Javid declared a major incident as rising numbers of migrants made crossings via boat; he warned there was a serious risk of people losing their lives as the Strait of Dover was one of the world’s busiest shipping lanes.
 A total of 297 migrants crossed the channel during the year and organised criminal gangs of people smugglers were accused of being responsible.
 In 2019, approximately 1,900 migrants crossed the English Channel.
 This increased significantly to 8,500 in 2020.
 The increase was blamed on improved security at ports and the Channel Tunnel which drove migrants to cross via the sea.
 Most of the migrants were from Iran, Iraq and Syria.
 Responding to the situation, the Border Force deployed a cutter and two off-shore patrol vessels.
 Civilian contractors also provided two unmanned aerial vehicles and up to four piloted aircraft for surveillance.

 In August 2020, Javid's successor, Home Secretary Priti Patel, made a formal request for military assistance via the military aid to the civil authorities (MACA) mechanism after declaring an intent to make crossings "unviable".
 She also appointed former Royal Marine Dan O’Mahoney the Clandestine Channel Threat Commander, a new role to lead the UK's response to tackle migrant crossings.